Hezekiah-Elisha/alx-zero_day/README.md

-this is my first readme.md file on this repo
+this is my first readme.md file on this repo, we have to collaborate